-Baking Soda: Just like salt, baking soda will break down proteins as the meat draws it in.
+Baking Soda: Just like salt, baking soda will break down proteins as it’s drawn in.
 Two different ways to do this: Sprinkle baking soda all over, rub it in a bit and then let sit (refrigerated) for several hours.
-You could also make a baking soda/water paste and slather it over the meat.
-Let it marinate for several hours.
+You could also make a baking soda/water paste and slather it over product.
+Let it sit for several hours.
 Rinse well before cooking to remove all the baking soda.
 From 50 Quick Tips For The Kitchen .

-Did you know: Marinade recipes typically contain three things: An acid, an oil, herbs and spices for flavor.
+Did you know: Marinade recipes typically contain three things: An acid, an oil, herbs and spices.
 Why?